 Location: Cairns, Australia

 After a short bus ride, we arrived at the Daintree river tour.
 On the river tour, we saw saltwater crocodiles as well as several unique bird and plant species.
-The biggest croc we saw was a male named Scarry who had recently added a new scar from defending his territory from encroaching, younger males looking to take his spot as alpha croc.
+The biggest croc we saw was a male named Scarry, who had recently added a new scar from defending his territory from encroaching, younger males looking to take his spot as alpha croc.
 From the river tour, we headed to grab a bite of lunch and then continue the day with a beach tour.
-Tom informed us on numerous different plant and animal species along the boardwalk to the beach.
+Tom informed us of numerous different plant and animal species along the boardwalk to the beach.
 The beach was beautiful.
 At the end of the beach was a point called Cape Tribulation.
 The famous English explorer James Cook wrote in his journal that at that location, he became one day stuck on the reef, and all his troubles began.
 In case you didn’t know, he got off the reef and returned to England.
-Shortly thereafter, he was eaten by cannibals in Hawaii.
+Shortly after that, he was eaten by cannibals in Hawaii.
 Talk about a rough patch.

 We then went to grab a bite of ice cream at a shop that offered a cup of ice cream that had a taste of four different flavors from exotic fruits.
 Most people agreed that their favorite flavor was wattleseed, which reminded us of hazelnut.
 The treat hit the spot.
 We finished the tour with a trip to Alexandra Lookout with a beautiful view overlooking the water.
 We ventured back to Argo for a great meal prepared by the staff members who remained on the boat for the day and took care of a variety of different boat chores.
 I can speak on behalf of the crew that this place, Cairns, is pretty freaking cool.
 Leaving this place is going to make leaving the ship that much harder in the next few days.
 This trip has been, without a doubt, the coolest thing I’ve ever done in my life.
 The friends I have made in the past 80 days will last me a lifetime.
 Thank you to the staff and my parents who have made this experience as awesome as it has been.